 My endometriosis pains are largely in my lower abdominopelvic quadrants (i.e., below the belly button).
+I have scarring and nerve damage in the area as well.
 Sometimes that pain and inflammation makes wearing slacks/jeans impossible.
-The tight stiff bands and the increased tension from fastening buttons can be a horrendously painful experience!
-On top of that, pants that ride higher are also off limits because of my gastric problems.
-Above my belly button, any tightness around my waist causes acid reflux and gastric cramping.
+The tight stiff bands, as well as the increased tension from fastening buttons, can make for a horrendously painful experience!
+Pants that ride higher are also off limits, due to gastric issues.
+Above my belly button, any tightness around my waist can cause acid reflux and irritate ulceration damage from IBD.
 What's a girl to do?

 --> Leggings, Leggings, Leggings!!!